steffenlarson/WorkBook/src/reflections/wk9/quiz9.md

 **1.** What is Inheritance?
 <!-- enter you answer in the space below -->
 ```
 This refers to an objects ability to access methods and other properties from another object.
 Prototypes.
+When we create objects that are a part of a certain class, they can inherit information that we provide to them.
 ```
 **2.** What is the `Singleton` design pattern?
 <!-- enter you answer in the space below -->